sensu/sensu-docs/content/sensu-core/1.6/api/overview.md

 Sensu API endpoints that support the `GET` HTTP method support HTTP response content filtering on one or more Sensu attributes.
-To use response content filtering, construct the URL for your API request using a dot notation query beginning with `filter.`.
+To use response content filtering, construct the URL for your API request using a dot notation query beginning with `filter`.

 For example, to return only events that match the `production` environment and `ops` contact, use the following request.